-What to Expect from the Live-in or Day Treatment Programs
+What to Expect from the Live-in or Day Treatment Program

-While you are participating in a Live-in or Day Treatment Program at Lutherwood, our treatment team will work with you to identify areas of strength and needs and to create a treatment plan.
-The treatment plan will include goals that you will work toward achieving and will outline the expected time needed to achieve them.
+While you are participating in a Live-in or Day Treatment Program, you can expect:

+Our treatment team will work with you to identify areas of strength and needs and to create a treatment plan.
+The treatment plan will include goals that you will work toward achieving and the approximate time needed to achieve these goals.

-Regular meetings will be set to review progress, update goals (if needed) and discuss discharge and transition plans.
-It will be important for you (and your family/guardian) to attend and participate in your scheduled appointments.
+Regular meetings will be set to review progress, change goals and discuss transition plans.
+It will be important for you (and your family/guardian) to attend and participate in all of your scheduled appointments.